Mat-Bak/Horoscope/README.md

   <img width="80%" height="auto" src="img/horoscope.png">
 </p>

-The application was written in JavaScript using API.
+The application was written in JavaScript using API. <br>
-The API used in the application comes from Aztro by Sameer Kumar.
+The API used in the application comes from Aztro by Sameer Kumar. <br>
 <i> (link to API: https://rapidapi.com/sameer.kumar/api/aztro) </i>

 </h3>